knowing title or provenance

 impressionistic filter on the lens,

 patiently worked it into art, believing

 that craft may fix perception, seize the day.

 The city’s glow illuminates the night.

 Beneath the arch Kew Gardens curves away,

 sky, stone and water shimmering with light.

-of five poems written in response to paintings at the BEAT
+of five poems written by Godfrey Rust in response to paintings at the BEAT

 (Borough of Ealing Art Trail) exhibit at St John's Church,

 The painting is entitled Richmond Bridge at Twilight, by the artist and © Claire Corbett.
 Another poem in response to this painting was written by Charles Jobson.